ORLANDO’S INTERNATIONAL DRIVE ENTERTAINMENT DISTRICT

 Offering similar savings and brand selection, Orlando Vineland Premium Outlets® is adjacent to International Drive.
 Cited as one of the country's most upscale outlet destinations, the Mediterranean-inspired shopping village has more than 160 name-brand and designer outlets, including Armani Outlet, Burberry, Calvin Klein, Old Navy Outlet, Saks Fifth Avenue OFF 5TH and many others.

 In addition to being a dining and entertainment hotspot, Pointe Orlando has unique shopping opportunities.
-The bespoke stores, including Hollister Co., offer a lot of variety, such as men's and women's clothing, fashion accessories, jewelry, multicultural merchandise and even die-cast collectibles.
+The bespoke stores offer a lot of variety, such as men's and women's clothing, fashion accessories, jewelry, multicultural merchandise, and even die-cast collectibles.
 You’ll also find fun gift shops at ICON Park.

-When you're on International Drive, also keep in mind that two of Central Florida's best malls are close by.
+When you're on International Drive, two of Central Florida's best malls are close by.
 Minutes from Universal Orlando, The Mall at Millenia offers a stylish, sophisticated shopping experience with a focus on high-end luxury.